 “[The Cooking with Keto Kids Program] turns the diet from just rules and specific guidelines into a lifestyle that [my child will] have forever.
 These tools make it manageable for our family.
 For us, it's a game changer.”

 The Cooking with Keto Kids, a medical ketogenetic diet cooking program, is available via an annual subscription for registered dieticians, neurologists or other clinical personnel working with kids on a ketogentic diet.
 The subscription allows users to access a platform where the cookbook and other assets exist and can be printed and/or shared with families under supervison of a medical team.

-Subscribers can elect to purchase a beta annual license for the cookbook at an introductory rate of $750.
-This rate is valid until March 1, 2021.
+Subscribers can elect to purchase a beta annual license for the cookbook at a rate of $350.

 |Type of License||Description||Cost|